appwebd/nd064_course_1/exercise-3.14-Deploy-Your-First-Kubernetes-Cluster/README.md

 &#9745; | Navigate inside the exercises directory and examine the Vagrant file &#9745; | Create a vagrant box using "vagrant up" command (Note: you need to be in the same repository the Vagrantfile for this command to work)
-&#9745; | SSH into the vagrant box by using "vagrant ssh" command &#9745; | Deploy a kubernetes clusted using k3s https://k3s.io/ &#9745; | Examine your cluster using kubectl command (Note: you need to be root to access the kubeconfig file, use "sudo su -" before using kubectl commands)
+&#9745; | SSH into the vagrant box by using "vagrant ssh" command &#9745; | Deploy a kubernetes cluster using k3s https://k3s.io/ &#9745; | Examine your cluster using kubectl command (Note: you need to be root to access the kubeconfig file, use "sudo su -" before using kubectl commands)